COVID-19 Long Island Philanthropic Response

-The Coronavirus is impacting everyone across the country and globe but is having a particularly devastating impact on vulnerable populations.
-Long Island is home to a high percentage of low-income workers and others who may be at particular risk, yet our needs are often overlooked, and Long Island receives far less funding, proportionally, to its NYC neighbor.
+The Coronavirus has impacted everyone across the country and globe.
+Long Island is home to a high percentage of low-income workers and others who may be at particular risk, yet our needs are often overlooked, and Long Island receives far less funding, proportionally than its NYC neighbor.
 Our local municipalities, health care facilities, and the nonprofit sector which were already under-resourced prior to the pandemic continue to be stretched to the limit while doing what is required to save lives and support our neighbors in need.

 The COVID-19 Long Island Philanthropic Response Fund was established to aid nonprofit service providers struggling with the health and economic effects of the coronavirus.

 The fund is a joint funding effort administered by LICF and includes Alpern Family Foundation, Apple Bank, Bencivenga Family, Billy Baldwin, BNB Bank, Charlie’s Fund, The Claire Friedlander Family Foundation, Davis Family, Dharia Family, Doniger Family, Greentree Foundation, Joel Hershey, Holstein Family Fund, Horace and Amy Hagedorn Fund, Karp Family, Kisner Family, Lewis Family, Long Island Community Foundation, Marcin-Pastula Family, Joe Mitola, Fred and Gilda Nobel Foundation, NYS Health Foundation, Rauch Foundation, Prichard Charitable Trust, Sandy River Charitable Foundation, Staller Family, The Wheeler Foundation, Yurman Family Foundation, and many other generous donors.